BestTimesToVisit.com Logo

 food

-You absolutely must try the local seafood, especially 'Peixe na Telha' (fish cooked on a roof tile) – it's a regional specialty and incredibly delicious.
-For a truly authentic experience, seek out smaller, family-run 'botecos' (bars/eateries) away from the main tourist drag; they often serve the freshest food at better prices.
-Don't leave without sampling some 'cachaça', Brazil's national spirit, which is produced in the surrounding sugarcane fields.
+You absolutely must try the local seafood, especially the 'Peixe na Telha' (fish cooked on a clay tile) – it's a Paraty specialty!
+For a casual and delicious experience, seek out 'botecos' (small bars) that serve 'salgados' (savory snacks) like 'coxinhas' and 'pastéis'.
+Don't leave without sampling some of the locally produced cachaça, perhaps at a distillery tour.

 safety

-Paraty is generally a safe town, but like anywhere, it's wise to be aware of your surroundings, especially at night.
-Avoid walking alone on deserted streets after dark and keep valuables out of sight.
-If you're heading to more remote beaches or hiking trails, it's a good idea to go with a group or inform someone of your plans.
-Be cautious of street vendors who might be overly persistent.
+Paraty is generally a safe town, but like anywhere, it's wise to be aware of your surroundings, especially after dark.
+Avoid walking alone on deserted streets and keep your valuables secure.
+Don't leave your phone or wallet unattended on tables at outdoor cafes.

 NEWVANGA Universal USB-C Travel Adapter (All-in-One)